|

 important, can see things which others miss, are very creative problem solvers,

-make decisions which always seem to be on target, and are sensitive to the
+make decisions that always seem to be on target, and are sensitive to the

 needs and concerns of others.